catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  | vrrp_shared_port               | OS::Neutron::Port            | CREATE_COMPLETE |
  +--------------------------------+------------------------------+-----------------+

-If you prefer to create this stack in the Wellington region you can modify the appropriate parameters on the command line:
+If you prefer to create this stack in the Wellington region, you can modify the appropriate parameters on the command line:

 .. code-block:: bash